-This essay delves into the reasons why FMS is so difficult to treat and why the condition has victimized such a large percentage of the otherwise healthy female population.
+This essay delves into the reasons why FMS is so difficult to treat and why the condition has victimized such a large percentage of the otherwise healthy (and mostly female) population.

 Doctors have had almost zero success in curing this condition.
 They have had extremely limited success in treatment of the symptoms.
 The few treatments that have made some progress towards fibromyalgia relief have come at a heavy price.
 The pain management drugs and hormone therapies have powerful side effects and health risks.
 Patients must sometimes question if the treatment is actually doing any good or if the side effects are actually worse than the condition itself.

 Women have died from experimental pharmaceutical treatments, innovative herbal concoctions, various forms of detox therapy and even some extreme dietary changes.
 Many clinics have set up in areas of the world where governmental regulation is lax and therefore, they can provide virtually any treatment they want, at any cost they choose.
 It is a real mess for patients who do not know whom to trust when it comes to treating FMS.

 Fibromyalgia is speculated to be a psychosomatic condition in many patients.
 Actually, following my own advice, I should say that fibromyalgia may be a series of interrelated psychologically-induced pain syndromes.